Frequently Asked Questions:

 A: To obtain a state criminal background check, contact the state police department within the state you currently reside or work in and any other state in which you have worked or lived in the past five (5) years.
 The state background check must be completed within six (6) months of the application.
 Please note: Results of county criminal background checks are not accepted.

-A: If, prior to the expiration date of the temporary license, the individual has successfully obtained certification through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), the temporary license will be converted to a regular license upon submission of documentation of the ARRT or NMTCB certification and an Initial License Application.
-The expiration date of the regular license would be set to the last day of the licensee's next closest birth month.
+A: If, prior to the expiration date of the temporary license, the individual has successfully obtained certification through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), the temporary license will be converted to a permanent license upon submission of documentation of the ARRT or NMTCB certification and an Initial License Application.
+The expiration date of the permanent license would be set to the last day of the licensee's next closest birth month.
 No fee is required if the process is completed prior to the expiration date of the temporary license.

 Q: What if I have a temporary license that has expired and have not successfully passed the certification exam?

 A: If the temporary license has expired you must cease the performance of medical imaging or radiation therapy procedures immediately.
-Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a regular license by completing the form Initial License Application along with the associated fee.
+Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a permanent license by completing the form Initial License Application along with the associated fee.

 Q: I hold a Limited X-ray Machine Operator (LXMO) license in another state.
 How do I obtain a LXMO license in Kentucky?